-How can we achieve this understanding of the artistic practice?
-Only by radicalizing the symmetry principle for human actions and nonhuman materials.
-(Latour, 1993; Law, 2009; Farias and Bender, 2011).
-This argument is commonly known as Posthumanism.
-This rubric has become, over the past several decades, an umbrella term to refer to a variety of different movements and schools of thought.
-A growing body of social theory has developed around concepts that attempt to make sense of this blurring of boundaries and introduce hybrid, non-binary, relational modes of thinking about being in the world.
-Amongst few of these endeavors could be mentioned the feminist theory ( Haraway, 2000; Fausto-Sterling, 2005; Frost, 2011; Braidotti, 2013,), Urbanism and Geography (Thrift, 2011; Cvetinovic, Nedovic-Budic and Jean-Claude Bolaya, 2017) Sociology (Smith and Jenks, 2018; Michael, 2017; Law, 2009; Latour 2005; Callon, 1999) Design (Colomina and Wigley, 2017), Communication Studies (Bolter, 2016 ) and in philosophy the Object Oriented theory (Bogost, 2012, Harman, 2005) .
-Such varied analytical and theoretical formations obviously diverge and disagree in many aspects but, they all agree that taking into account the nonhuman is critical to the future of 21st century studies in the arts, humanities, and social sciences (Ferrando, 2013).
+An assessment of this type must begin with a radicalized version of the symmetry principle for human actions and non-human materials (Latour, 1993; Law, 2009; Farias and Bender, 2011) – a Posthuman outlook.
+This term has become, over the past several decades, an umbrella term that refers to various movements and schools of thought.
+A growing body of social theory has developed around concepts that attempt to make sense of this blurring of boundaries and to introduce hybrid, non-binary, relational modes of thinking.
+Among the schools of thought that fall under this Posthuman umbrella are: the feminist theory ( Haraway, 2000; Fausto-Sterling, 2005; Frost, 2011; Braidotti, 2013); urbanism and geography (Thrift, 2011; Cvetinovic, Nedovic-Budic and Jean-Claude Bolaya, 2017); sociology (Smith and Jenks, 2018; Michael, 2017; Law, 2009; Latour 2005; Callon, 1999); design (Colomina and Wigley, 2017); communication studies (Bolter, 2016 ); and object-oriented philosophy (Bogost, 2012; Harman, 2005) .
+Although these movements and schools of thoughts often have diverging outlooks and philosophies, they all agree that taking into account non-human elements is critical to the future of 21st century studies in the arts, humanities, and social sciences (Ferrando, 2013).

-While many scholars in a wide range of fields have contributed to the rich discussion of the posthuman, there are also those that critique and question this new theoretical framing as well as its potential application in the field of visual art (Elder-Vass, 2015; Jerolmack and Tavory, 2014).
-This article does not, however, offer a comprehensive literature review of the extensive scholarly work related to the posthuman, which would require a much longer discussion.
-Instead it highlights the importance of the hybrid modes of thinking for visual art research and practice.
+While many scholars in a wide range of fields have contributed to the rich discussion involving posthuman theories, there are those who question this new theoretical framing, and its potential application in the field of visual arts (Elder-Vass, 2015; Jerolmack and Tavory, 2014).
+This article does not, however, offer a comprehensive literature review of the extensive scholarly work related to the posthuman approach, which would require a much longer discussion.
+Instead it highlights the importance of analyzing visual arts practices via a hybrid mode of thinking.

-The taking in account of non-human factors does not necessarily imply a positivistic perspective on the artistic practice.
-I don't propose to search for detectable regularities, “positive” data, that allow us to infer knowledge about general rules in the artistic world.
-I do contend, based on empirical findings, that artistic (and social) practices are made up from a variable and intricate mix of humans and non-human that together create art.
+My argument that non-human factors should be taken into account when analyzing artistic practices does not necessarily imply a positivistic perspective.
+I do not propose that researchers search for detectable regularities, “positive” data that would allow us to infer knowledge about general rules in the artistic world.
+I do contend, however, that there is empirical evidence to suggest that artistic (and social) practices are derived from a variable and intricate mix of human and non-human elements, which together, create art.

-According to Lewinsohn there is a good deal of crossover between the genres made in the street, even though each one is distinct in its own right.
+According to Lewinsohn, there is a good deal of crossover between the genres made in the street, even though each one is distinct in its own right.
 Despite these differences, this article refers to all art forms performed in the street without permission as street art.
 The benefit of the term is that it is narrow enough to discard other artistic practices that do not fall into this specific category (2008).

-First, the article clarify why site specific theories fail to truly recognize non-humans as actors.
-Next, the advantages of non-binary approaches are introduced.
-Then, Israeli case is set forward for demonstrating the fruitfulness of these lenses.
-This article seeks to move beyond an intersubjective and constructivist perspective to one that recognizes how human and non-human agencies collaborate in the making of visual arts practice.
+This article begins by explaining why site-specific art theories fail to truly recognize non-humans as actors.
+The advantages of non-binary approaches to the study of street art are introduced.
+Israeli case studies are then put forth in order to demonstrate the advantages of looking at this type of art through various lenses.
+This article seeks to move beyond an intersubjective and constructivist perspective, to one that recognizes how human and non-human agencies collaborate in the making of visual arts.

-Site Specific's vulnerability
+The vulnerability of site specificity

-Since the late 1970s the term 'site-specificity' has spread across different cultural worlds, nowadays it applies to a variety of creative areas such as visual arts (Yuen, 2017), sound art (Pardo, 2017) theater ( Birch and Tompkins , 2012), dance (Hunter, 2015) and television production (Morgan Parmett, 2018).
+Since the late 1970s, the term 'site specificity' has spread throughout different cultural worlds.
+Today, it applies to a variety of creative areas, such as visual arts (Yuen, 2017), sound art (Pardo, 2017), theater ( Birch and Tompkins , 2012), dance (Hunter, 2015), and television production (Morgan Parmett, 2018).